brittanystoroz/recroom/docs-guide/07 - Manifest and Permissions.md

 # Chapter 7: Manifest and Permissions

 Every open web app requires a manifest.webapp file to be placed in the app's root folder.
 The concept of a manifest file is common practice, and you may be familiar with it from building other tools or apps for different environments.
-The manifest provides important information about your app: name, description, version, icons, locale strings, domains the app can be installed from, etc.
+The manifest provides important details about your application (name, description, version, icons, locale strings, etc.) and should be readable by both users and the Firefox Marketplace.

-This is also where you will specify permissions for your application, that will allow it to provide advanced functionality, and alert users of what your application needs access to.
+The manifest file is also where you will specify permissions for your application that will allow it to provide advanced functionality, and alert users of what your application needs access to.

-Let's look at the webapp.manifest file from the podcasts app introduced in chapter four:
+Let's look at the webapp.manifest file from the podcasts app introduced in Chapter 4:

 ```
 {